bbauska/W3Cx-5of5/README.md

 </p>

 <p>What we are going to do in this change color function?
 It changes the
 property of the parameters here.
-Let's add some code for that...
-How can we get the value of the color from JavaScript before plotting the function?
-We are going to use the selector API: "document.querySelector(...)" for the input field whose id is "color".</p>
+Let's add some code for that&#155; How can we get the value of the color from JavaScript before plotting the function?
+We are going to use the selector API: "document.querySelector(&#155;)" for the input field whose id is "color".</p>

 <h4>The value, here, is the color itself.</h4>

 <p>What we do is that we are going do use the color for changing this, here.
 So
-"parameters.data"... it's an array.
+"parameters.data"&#155; it's an array.
 0 is the first index, the first element that corresponds to the part that I highlight now. .color=color</p>

 <p>If I change the color, this line is executed and the color changes.
 We can use